mingue/godi/README.md

 newScopedContainer := cont.NewScope()

-// Registered scoped definitions are only available for the scoped container, so that other scoped container can register the same definition like context.Context for each request ctx := context.WithValue(r.Context(), "Some", "OnRootPath") godi.Scoped(newScopedContainer, func(c *godi.Container) context.Context {
+// Registered scoped definitions are only available for the scoped container
+// and could be injected on any object of the stack

+// Like passing the context only where needed for cancellations
+// without having to pass it across the whole stack,
+// or inject distributed tracing information where needed

+godi.Scoped(newScopedContainer, func(c *godi.Container) context.Context {
-    return ctx
+    return r.Context()
 })

 ```